cloudberrydb/cloudberrydb-site/README.md

 # Website

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+If you don't know Docusaurus, please learn more from [Docusaurus website](https://docusaurus.io/).

 ### Installation